IN THIS ARTICLE:

 Clicking the Compare To button will allow you to select either a previous Pulse cycle for you to compare your current data to or compare your data to average responses for your industry or organizations that are the same size as yours.
 (We refer to these latter comparisons as "benchmarks").

-If you don't see industry or same-size benchmarks available within the Compare To menu, contact your CSM to get these benchmarks enabled.
+If you don't see industry or same-size benchmarks available within the Compare To menu, contact your CSM to have these benchmarks enabled.

-If you click Compare To and select a survey that you've conducted previously, a pin will appear to represent the average response on that pulse for any item that you included on both that pulse and this pulse.
+If you click Compare To and select a survey that you've conducted previously, a pin will appear to represent the average response on that survey for any item that you included on both that survey and the survey you're currently viewing results for.

-If you click Compare To and select your industry, a data pin will drop to represent your industry's average result for every standard Quantum Workplace item that you've included in your Pulse.
+If you click Compare To and select your industry, a data pin will drop to represent your industry's average result for every standard Quantum Workplace item that you've included in this survey.

 The Categories tap displays all scaled items grouped into their respective categories.
 You can click the drop down on the right side to see which survey items make up a particular category.
 You can click the comments bubble on the left hand side to view comments associated with any given category.
-All categories can be expanded, via the arrow to the right, to show each specific Scaled item that falls into each category.
+All categories can be expanded, via the arrow to the right, to show all of the survey items that belong to that category.

 If you included either open-ended items or comment boxes on your survey, all free text responses to your survey will appear in the Comments report.
 All comments on Pulse Surveys that were launched on or after February 6, 2020 are automatically tagged with the predominant theme related to the workplace experience that our machine learning tool detects in them, such as "Communication", "Work-Life Balance", and "Leadership".